-Hekman Library is a selective depository library for United States government documents.
+Hekman Library is a congressionally designated selective depository for United States government documents.
+Public access to the Government documents collection is guaranteed by public law (Title 44 United States Code).
 We have been a depository library since 1967.
 Our collection includes census data, maps, congressional publications, laws, supreme court opinions, and selected materials from nearly every federal government agency.

 Government Documents Collection Timeline: